google/keytransparency/docs/architecture.md

 to active monitors over a streaming gRPC channel.

 # Mutation
-Mutations in Key Transparency are defined as a SignedKeyValue object.
+Mutations in Key Transparency are defined as a signed key-value object.
 - The Key must the the valid index associated with the user's identifier.
 - The Value is an object that contains
    - A cryptographic commitment to the user's data.
    - The set of public keys that are allowed to update this account.
-- SignedKV also contains the hash of the previous SignedKeyValue.
+- The mutation also contains the hash of the previous mutation.
 This helps break race conditions and it forms a hash chain in each account.

 # Monitors
 Monitors process and verify the mutations that make each new epoch.
-Monitors verify various policy properties of the SignedKeyValues in the Trillian Map.
+Monitors verify various policy properties of the signed key-values in the Trillian Map.
 In particular, monitors verify that
 - Back pointers in each leaf do not skip over any values - an operation that would be bandwidth intensive for mobile clients.
-- SignedKeyValues are properly signed by public keys declared in the prior epoch.
+- signed key-values are properly signed by public keys declared in the prior epoch.

-Monitors also observe the Trillian Log to detect any log forks.
+Monitors also observe the Trillian Log proofs provided by the Key Transparency front end to detect any log forks.

 Monitors participate in a primitive form of gossip by signing the Trillian Log roots that they see and make them available over an API.